GianOrtiz/cache/README.md

 - `src/domain`: Contains the core business logic and data structures, such as the `ConsistentHash`, `CacheStore`, and `MerkleTree`.
 - `src/application`: Contains the `CacheNode` class, which orchestrates the domain logic and handles the interactions between different components.
 - `src/infrastructure`: Contains the Express.js server (`server.ts`) and the main entry point for the application (`main.ts`).
-- `tests`: Contains all the unit and integration tests for the project.